zentyal/zentyal/docs/en/user/mail.rst

 Receiving and relaying mail
 ============================

-To understand the configuration a distinction must be made between receiving mail and relaying mail.
+In order to understand the mail system configuration, a distinction must be made between receiving mail and relaying mail.

-Reception is when the server accepts mail which recipient is an account that belongs to any of he virtual mail domains managed by the server.
-Mail can be received from any client which will be able to connect to the server.
+**Reception** is when the server accepts a mail message whose recipients contains an account that belongs to any of his virtual mail domains.
+Mail can be received from any client which is able to connect to the server.

-In the other hand, relay is when the recipient of the mail doesn't belong to any of the managed virtual mail domains, thus requiring forwarding it to other server.
+On the other hand, **relay** is done when the mail server receives a message whose recipients do not belong to any of his managed virtual mail domains, thus requiring forwarding the message to other server.
-Mail relay is restricted, otherwise spammers could use the server to send spam over the Internet.
+Mail relay is restricted, otherwise *spammers* could use the server to send spam over the Internet.

 eBox allows mail relay in two cases:

- * an authenticated user
+ 1. an authenticated user
- * a source address that belongs to a network object which has a **allowed relay** policy
+ 2. a source address that belongs to a network object which has a **allowed relay** policy

 General configuration
 ---------------------

-Through :menuselection:`Mail --> General --> Authentication ` you
+Through :menuselection:`Mail --> General --> Mail server options -->
-can manage the authentication options.
-The following options are
+Authentication`, you can manage the authentication options.
+The following options are available:
-available:

 :guilabel:`TLS for SMTP server`:
-   Forces to the clients connecting to the mail server to use TLS encryption, thus avoiding eavesdroppers.
+   Force the clients to connect to the mail server using TLS encryption, thus avoiding eavesdropping.
 :guilabel:`Require authentication`:
-   This  setting enables the use of authentication.
-To authenticate a user must use his email address and his password, authenticated users can relay mail through the server.
+   This setting enables the authentication usage.
+A user must use his email address and his password to identify himself, authenticated users can relay mail through the server.
 An account alias cannot be used to authenticate.

 .. image:: images/mail/01-general.png

+..
+FIXME: Update the showt with new options

-In the :menuselection:`Mail --> General --> Mail server options` section you can access the general settings.
-The following settings can be configured:
+In the :menuselection:`Mail --> General --> Mail server options -->
+Options` section you may configure the general settings for the mail
+service:

 :guilabel:`Smarthost to send mail`:
   Domain name or IP address of the smarthost.
-You could also specify a port appending the text ':[port_number ]' after the address.
+You could also specify a port appending the text `:[port_number ]` after the address.
 The default port is the standard SMTP port, 25.

-  If this option is used eBox will not send its messages directly but each received email will be forwarded to the *smarthost* without keeping a copy.
+  If this option is set eBox will not send its messages directly, but each received email will be forwarded to the *smarthost* without keeping a copy.
 In this case, eBox would be an intermediary between the user who sends the email and the server which is the real message sender.

 :guilabel:`Smarthost authentication`:
-  Whether the smarthost requires authentication using user and password or not.
+  Whether the smarthost requires authentication using a user and password pair or not.

 :guilabel:`Server mailname`:
   This sets the visible mail name of the system, it will be used by the mail server as the local address of the system.

 :guilabel:`Postmaster address`:
-  The postmaster address by default is aliased to the root user but it could be setted to any account, belonging to the managed virtual mail domains or not.
+  The postmaster address by default is aliased to the root system user but it could be set to any account, belonging to any of managed virtual mail domains or not.

   This account is intended to be a standard way to reach the administrator of the mail server.
 Automatically-generated notification mails will typically use **postmaster** as reply address.

 :guilabel:`Maximum mailbox size allowed`:
-  In this option you could indicate a maximum size in Mb for any user mailboxes.
+  Using this option you could indicate a maximum size in MB for any user mailboxes.
 All mail which surpasses the limit will be rejected and the sender will be emailed a notification.
-This setting could be overridden for any user in the :menuselection:`Users -> Edit User` page.
+This setting could be overridden for any user in the :menuselection:`Users and Groups --> Users` page.

 :guilabel:`Maximum message size accepted`:
   Indicates, if necessary, the maximum message size accepted by the smarthost in MB.
 This is enforced regardless of any mailbox size limit.

-:guilabel:`Expiration period for deleted mails`: if you enable this option mail in the users' trash folder will be deleted when their dates passes the day limit.
+:guilabel:`Expiration period for deleted mails`:
+  If you enable this option those mail messages which are in the users' trash folder will be deleted when their dates passes the day limit.

-:guilabel:`Expiration period for spam mails`: this work the same than the previous option but it affects to the users' spam folder.
+:guilabel:`Expiration period for spam mails`:
+   This option applies the same way as above option but regarding to the users' spam folder.

 In order to configure the mail retrieval services go to the :guilabel:`Mail retrieval services` section.
 There eBox may be configured as POP3 and/or IMAP server, their secure versions POP3S and IMAPS are available too.
-Also the retrieve email for external accounts and ManageSieve services could be enabled in this section, we will discuss those services in their own section.
+Also the retrieve email for external accounts and ManageSieve services could be enabled in this section, we will discuss those services in :ref:`fetchmail-sec-ref` section.

 In addition to this, eBox may be configured to relay mail without authentication from some network addresses.
 To do so, you can add relay policies for network objects through :menuselection:`Mail --> General --> Relay policy for network objects`.
-The policies are based on the source mail server IP address.
-If the relay is allowed from a object, then each object member may relay emails through eBox.
+The policies are based on the source mail client IP address.
+If the relay is allowed from an object, then each object member may relay emails through eBox.

 .. image:: images/mail/02-relay.png

+..
+FIXME: Update the shot with new edit in-place option

 .. warning::
    Be careful when using an *Open Relay* policy, i.e., forwarding